Best of Central Asia Tour – Fall 2025

 ITINERARY & MAP

-After breakfast, we start our ascent towards mountain lake Song Kul.
-The lake is not very far from Kochkor, but due to bad road conditions, it will still be a quite long and bumpy ride to the lake.
-Lake Song Kul is a mountainous lake on the altitude of 3016 meters above the sea level.
-The nomads pass their summer on the “jailoo” (summer pasture) with their animals.
+In the morning we will learn how boorsok (deep fried bread, a speciality of Kyrgyzstan) is made and we will eat it for breakfast.
+Ready for the day, we will start our ascent towards the mountain lake of Song Kul.
+The lake is not very far from Kochkor, but due to bad road conditions, it is still quite a long and bumpy ride (c.
+3 hours).
+Song Kul is at an altitude of 3016 m above the sea level.
+Nomads spend the summer months on the jailoo (summer pasture) with their animals.
 We will arrive in time for lunch, which will be served in the yurt camp.
-Free time in the afternoon to go on a walk to the shore or horse ride and observe nomadic life.
-The yurt camp is located about 3 kilometers from the shore of the lake.
-We will also watch a match of Kok Boru – a traditional spectacle of horsemanship.
+You will have free time in the afternoon to walk to the lake shore (about 3 km) or to horse ride and observe nomadic life.
+We will also watch a match of Kok Boru – an exhilarating spectacle of traditional horsemanship.

 Overnight in a yurt (2 people in a yurt, shared western toilets outside, simple shower)